damianhakert/damianhakert.github.io/source/jobs/account-manager/index.md

 * Some experience with B2B sales
 * Relevant background
 * Interest in GitLab, and open source software
 * Work remotely or from our office in San Francisco
+For Senior Account Managers, additional requirements apply:
+* Substantial experience with B2B sales
+* Experience closing large deals
+* Bonus: experience selling open source software